 Below are the key differences between Basecamp and Slack:

 - Basecamp’s vertical layout helps to communicate with teammates in an orderly manner without creating any confusion.
-There are different features for communication and a calendar is synchronized to arrange the schedule.
+There are different features for communication, and a calendar is synchronized to arrange the schedule.
 User-oriented themes can be selected so that it helps them to work by relating the project tasks.
-In Slack, the communications are not managed well due to its layout and this creates confusion among the teammates.
+In Slack, the communications are not managed well due to its layout, which creates confusion among the teammates.
 But the user can set priorities so that communication of more important comes first.
 Panes check the teams, projects, and HQ in Basecamp while it checks the contact and chats history in Slack.
 The home screens of both tools are different in this way.

-- The appearance of the projects can be customized according to the user in Basecamp while in Slack, users cannot do the same.
+- The appearance of the projects can be customized according to the user in Basecamp, while in Slack, users cannot do the same.
 Slack is programmed to handle the conversations to make the project working.
-The way Basecamp handles the projects makes it a common tool among the project management tools and Slack handles all the communication parts very well.
+Basecamp handles the projects, making it a common tool among the project management tools, and Slack handles all the communication parts very well.

-- File sharing provision is present in both the tools but Basecamp is good in sharing the files at a faster pace.
-The changes or updates in the tasks are commented and users can share files to check the updates made by them.
+- File sharing provision is present in both the tools, but Basecamp is good at sharing the files at a faster pace.
+The changes or updates in the tasks are commented on, and users can share files to check their updates.
 This helps to handle the project in a better manner.
 File sharing is not good at Slack as Basecamp.
 I hope the updates of the software helps to overcome this.

 - The pricing strategy in both the tools varies.
 Basecamp charges per team and Slack charges per individual member who uses it.
-Basecamp offers a free trial for a month and charges $99 per team afterward for each month.
-It has a single-tier while Slack has 2 tiers and the price is around $10 per user per month.
+Basecamp offers a free trial for a month and charges $99 per team afterwards for each month.
+It has a single-tier while Slack has 2 tiers, and the price is around $10 per user per month.